-Outreach and training are especially critical as states recover from the economic effects of the Coronavirus (COVID-19).
+Outreach and training are especially critical as states recover from the economic effects of the COVID-19 pandemic.
 ETA encourages LMI directors and their staff to actively seek opportunities to provide information and training to the local workforce system, employers, job-seekers, AJCs, and those seeking carrier advice.